SimonLissack/BasicDistributedSystem/README.md

 ### Build

 The docker file will publish the dotnet project and build the container.
-The path for the build must be the `src` directory:
+The path for the build must be the `src` directory (this was the easiest way I found to build/publish when referencing multiple csproj projects):

 Worker: